-We work alongside one of the leading manufacturers of Paper Drilling and Paper Handling Equipment, Uchida Yoko of Japan.
+We work alongside one of the leading manufacturers of Paper Drilling and Paper Handling Equipment including Uchida, SPC and NAGEL.

-Paper drilling is a method to drill round holes into paper, card and other materials such as tags or sample swatches.
-For this purpose, hollow paper drill bits are clamped into a driven spindle which drills in to the pile of paper.
-Paper drill bits are available, from The Finishing Point Ltd, for different hole sizes and in different coating qualities.
+Paper drilling is a method to drill holes through paper, card and other materials such as tags or sample swatches.
+For this purpose, hollow paper drill bits are clamped into a driven spindle which drills in to the paper.
+Paper drill bits are available, from The Finishing Point Ltd (TFP), for different hole sizes and in different coating qualities.
 Unlike hole punching, where only one or a few sheets may be processed, a large number of sheets can be processed with a paper drilling machine.

 Depending on the type of paper drill either the paper drill bits are lowered in to the pile, either driven or by pulling a handle, or the table is pneumatically lifted to the heads and the pile is drilled.
 The latter method is known as Powerstroke.